 The apartment, out of which Marilyn dangles Ewell's shoes, actually is in New York.
 See it on the East Side, unchanged, at 164 East 61st Street.
-It was owned by Julian Bach, who received $200 worth of whiskey for the use of it.
+At the time it was owned by one Julian Bach, who received $200 worth of whiskey for the use of it.

 At the end of the street, you can see trains running over the Third Avenue El, the elevated railway that used to run from Battery Park up to the Bronx.
 The last of Manhattan’s elevated lines to run, it finally closed in the year that The Seven Year Itch was released.
 You can the the railway again in Wilder’s earlier film, The Lost Weekend.

 At the time of filming, in September 1954, Monroe's marriage to Joe DiMaggio was falling apart.
 They were staying at Suites 1105 and 1106 in the St Regis-Sheraton Hotel, 2 55th Street at Fifth Avenue.